Cycling Clothing Buyers Guide + Video

 What's so good about cycling clothing?

 If you've ever ridden a bike, you'll probably realise that the position you sit in isn’t really a natural position.
-You'll either be hunched over the handlebars of a road bike as you fly up a hill, or bouncing up and down on your pedals as you zoom through a trail or skate park on a mountain bike or BMX.
+You'll either be hunched over the handlebars of a road bike, or bouncing up and down on your pedals as you zoom through a trail or skate park on a mountain bike or BMX.

-While cycling, you’ll also notice how you’re affected by factors such as the weather, sweat, chains, gears and pedals getting in the way, potentially even soreness, rubbing and (unfortunately) blisters.
+While cycling, you’ll also notice how you’re affected by factors such as the weather, sweat, chains, gears, and pedals getting in the way, and even soreness, rubbing and (unfortunately) blisters.

 What are the different types of cycling clothing?